Airbus India put under 18% GST for services supply to French parent

-New Delhi, July 9 (IANS) The Indian operations of French aviation giant Airbus involving procurement of raw material from local vendors and facilitating supply abroad are 'intermediary services' and hence liable to 18 per cent GST, an authority of advance ruling (AAR) has ruled.
+New Delhi: The Indian operations of French aviation giant Airbus involving procurement of raw material from local vendors and facilitating supply abroad are 'intermediary services' and hence liable to 18 per cent GST, an authority of advance ruling (AAR) has ruled.

 Airbus Group India went to Karnataka bench of AAR seeking clarity on whether the services rendered by it to its holding company in France qualified as export of services and hence treated as zero rates supply not liable to GST.